-Ideal Diode from BAT to Vout
+Ideal Diode from BAT to $V{OUT}$

-The LTC4098/LTC4098-1 have an internal ideal diode as well as a controller for an external ideal diode.
-Both the internal and the external ideal diodes are always on and will respond quickly whenever V{OLIT} drops below BAT.
+The LTC4098 has an internal ideal diode as well as a controller for an external ideal diode.
+Both the internal and the external ideal diodes are always on and will respond quickly whenever $V{OLIT}$ drops below BAT.

 If the load current increases beyond the power allowed from the switching regulator, additional power will be pulled from the battery via the ideal diodes.
-Furthermore, if power to V{BUS} (USB or wall power) is removed, then all of the application power will be provided by the battery via the ideal diodes.
-The ideal diodes will be fast enough to keep V{OUT} from drooping with only the storage capacitance required for the switching regulator.
-The internal ideal diode consists of a precision amplifier that activates a large on-chip MOSFET transistor whenever the voltage at V{OUT} is approximately 15mV (V{FWD}) below the voltage at BAT.
+Furthermore, if power to $V{BUS}$ (USB or wall power) is removed, then all of the application power will be provided by the battery via the ideal diodes.
+The ideal diodes will be fast enough to keep $V{OUT}$ from drooping with only the storage capacitance required for the switching regulator.
+The internal ideal diode consists of a precision amplifier that activates a large on-chip MOSFET transistor whenever the voltage at $V{OUT}$ is approximately 15mV ( $V{FWD}$ ) below the voltage at BAT.
 Within the amplifier's linear range, the small-signal resistance of the ideal diode will be quite low, keeping the forward drop near 15mV.
-At higher current levels, the

-MOSFET will be in full conduction.
-If additional conductance is needed, an external P-channel MOSFET transistor may be added from BAT to V{OUT} .
-The IDGATE pin of the LTC4098/LTC4098-1 drives the gate of the external P-channel MOSFET transistor for automatic ideal diode control.
-The source of the external P-channel MOSFET should be connected to V{OUT} and the drain should be connected to BAT.
-Capable of driving a 1nF load, the IDGATE pin can control an external P-channel MOSFET transistor having an on-resistance of $30 m\Omega$ or lower.
-Figure 5 shows the decreased forward voltage compared to a conventional Schottky diode.
+At higher current levels, the MOSFET will be in full conduction.
+If additional conductance is needed, an external P-channel MOSFET transistor may be added from BAT to $V{OUT}$ .
+The IDGATE pin of the LTC4098 drives the gate of the external P-channel MOSFET transistor for automatic ideal diode control.
+The source of the external P-channel MOSFET should be connected to $V{OUT}$ and the drain should be connected to BAT.
+Capable of driving a 1nF load, the IDGATE pin can control an external P-channel MOSFET transistor having an on-resistance of $30 \text{m}\Omega$ or lower.